Mrshahidali420/youtube-shorts-automation/README.md

 2. Install the package in development mode: `pip install -e .`
 3. Set up your workspace: `yt-setup` or `python -m youtube_shorts.setup_workspace`
 4. Create configuration files from templates:
-   - Copy `config.txt.template` to `config.txt` and update with your settings
+   - Copy `templates/config.txt.template` to `config.txt` and update with your settings
-   - Copy `niche.txt.template` to `niche.txt` and add your target niche (e.g., "GTA 6")
+   - Copy `templates/niche.txt.template` to `niche.txt` and add your target niche (e.g., "GTA 6")
-   - Copy `channels.txt.template` to `channels.txt` and add your target channels (if using channel-based downloader)
+   - Copy `templates/channels.txt.template` to `channels.txt` and add your target channels (if using channel-based downloader)
 5. Use the command-line tools:
    ```
    yt-track    # Run performance tracker
-   yt-download # Run downloader
+   yt-download # Run keyword-based downloader
+   yt-channel  # Run channel-based downloader
    yt-upload   # Run uploader
    ```